 - Be prepared for the long haul.
 You shouldn’t start a new behavior or habit with the expectation that it will happen quickly.
 According to one study, the average time to reach peak automaticity was 66 days.

 Changing a behavior is a process that benefits from support.
 Dr. Wendy Nilsen, health scientist administrator at National Institutes of Health, notes that “learning new habits is helped by sharing your goals with people who care and even asking them to join you in building your new habit.”
 So, share your goals with people in your life who demonstrate caring, understanding and acceptance.
 And, it’s important to remember that no one is perfect.
 Minor missteps on the road to your goals are normal.
 Resolve to recover and get back on track.

-Explore behavioral change tips in greater detail.
+Explore PDF: behavioral change tips in greater detail.